Montana To FCC: You Can't Stop Us From Protecting Net Neutrality - Slashdot

 Sounds like a great way to piss off the legislature and begin the proliferation of municipal ISPs.

-Re:This may explain the Montana.gov timeout errors (Score:4, Interesting)
+Re:This may explain the Montana.gov timeout errors (Score:5, Interesting)

+One of the advantages of classifying ISPs as Title II common carriers was that it allowed for the implementation of line sharing rules, which were baked into the Telecommunications Act.
+These rules were implemented briefly in 1999, and worked well, but they were only implemented for DSL and were revoked in 2005 when a

 Re: (Score:2)